becarpenter/book6/6. Management and Operations/Packet size and Jumbo Frames.md

 route.
 This mechanism is defined in
 \[[RFC8201](https://www.rfc-editor.org/info/rfc8201)\].

-“Jumbo Payload Option” in IPv6
+The “Jumbo Payload Option” in IPv6
 \[[RFC2675](https://www.rfc-editor.org/info/rfc2675)\] allows packets larger than 65,535 bytes (the maximum payload size for standard IPv6 packets) to be transmitted.
 This option is included in the Hop-by-Hop Options